mathworks/Simscape-Battery-Electric-Vehicle-Model/Utility/SignalDesigner/README.md

 # Signal Designer and Signal Source Block Library

+⚠️ Signal Designer and Signal Source Block Library will retire and be replaced by the new **Signal Tool**.

 ## Overview

 This is a simple tool to design and use signal traces